Buying a 1/2 Carat Diamond Ring

 In terms of size, a round 1/2 carat diamond cut to ideal proportions measures 5.1mm in diameter, compared to 6.5mm for a 1 carat diamond.
 In terms of weight, a 1 carat diamond is obviously double the weight of a half carat diamond.

 In price, however, a 1 carat diamond will almost always cost more per carat than an equivalent 1/2 carat diamond.
-That means despite being double the weight, the 1 carat diamond should be more than double the price.
+That means despite being double the weight, the 1 carat diamond price should be more than double.

 Your typical 1/2 carat diamond will run you $1,000-1,500.
 A similar 1 carat diamond will cost you roughly $6,000, about four times the price for double the size.